RomanDeveloperGit/solid-js-notes/README.md

 # solid-js-notes

-Application of notes as part of testing on Solid JS.
+Test application for improving skills in FSD methodology and for studying Solid JS.

 ## Usage